aruancaf/stock-trading-bot/README.md

 - Differentiate between long term and short term day trading positions

-This repository is constantly getting better so please feel free to work with it and post pullrequests if you encounter any bugs or want to add additional functionality.
+This repository is constantly getting better so please feel free to work with it and post pull requests if you encounter any bugs or want to add additional functionality.
+Star the repo if you found it useful :smile:.

 by Aditya Oberai